- Sharp exterior

 The 2018 Chevrolet Impala adds better base equipment this year for good value among full-sizers.

 With the latest Impala, Chevy offers a comfortable four-door cruiser for four or five adults that's easy on gas, relatively fun to drive, and modestly handsome.
 Its predecessor certainly was none of those things.

-The 2018 Chevrolet Impala earns a 6.6 out of 10 on our overall scale for now.
-Once official fuel economy and crash data are available that score may change, so stay tuned.
+The 2018 Chevrolet Impala earns a 6.7 out of 10 on our overall scale.
 (Read more about how we rate cars.)

 This year’s Impala changes very little from last year’s version, aside from a few new paint schemes and a little more standard equipment across all models, starting with the Chevy Impala LS as base.